nitinsultania/Games-in-C-using-graphics.h-/README.md

 # Games in C++ using Borland Graphics Interface

 We tried to built some interesting games using the TurboC++ graphics.h library.
 The games are fully functional and working well.
-Though the games are not platform independen.
+Though the games are not platform independent.
 They work only with DOS emulator.

 # Developers:
 - Ram Nad: [ram-nad](https://github.com/ram-nad)